 When will I start being paid rent?

 Once the property is accepted, GARAS take on the property and the landlord hands over the keys.
 The property will immediately go into the Home Office system and the void cover for rent will begin.
 Payment is made once the Landlord or Letting Agent invoices Garas and the invoice has been checked.

-How long will it take for a family to arrive?
+How long does it take for a family to arrive?

-How will I communicate with the family if they don’t speak English?
+How will I communicate with the family if they have limited English skills?

-Landlords and letting agents will communicate with the family via the GRW.
+Landlords and letting agents will communicate with the family via the GARAS Resettlement Worker.
 They will have a direct contact number so you don’t need to oversee contact.